aleshaleksey/fansys23/02-base-rules.md

 #### Version I: 2d12
 The core dice for ability checks/tests, saves and attacks is 2d12.
 You roll a 2d12 and add a static modifier.
 If the result equals or exceeds a target value, you succeed.
 Otherwise you fail.
 - **General Special**: Also, for every 12 you roll, add +2 to the result.
 For every 1, subtract 2 from the result.
 - **Saves and Attacks**: Also, snake eyes (1,1) always fails (also known as a "critical fail").
 D12 (12,12) always succeeds (also known as a "critical success").
+For every 1 rolled on a save, if failure results in damage, the target takes an additional 1 point of damage directly to HP (no risk of gaining conditions).
-- **Attacks**: Also, if one 12 is rolled, an extra damage dice is rolled for the attack.
-If D12 is rolled, the number of damage dice is doubled.
+- **Attacks**: Also, for each 12 is rolled, if the attack deals any damage, the target takes an additional 1 point of damage directly to HP (no risk of gaining conditions).
 - **Advantage**: Sometimes circumstances are very favourable.
 Then you roll 3d12, drop lowest.
 In extreme cases this can be 4D12DL2.
 - **Disadvantage**: Sometimes circumstances are very unfavourable.
 Then you roll 3d12, drop highest.
 In extreme cases this can be 4D12DH2.
 - Advantage and disadvantage, no matter from how many sources, always cancel each other out.